 Here are the most common questions relating to libraries, their patrons and the visually impaired in the community.

-The retail price of the MonoMouse is US$149 or UK£99, while membership of the BVC is US$14.95 or UK£9.99 per month.
-Libraries are automatically eligible for a special discount and free extended warranty.
+The suggested retail price of the MonoMouse-RM is $198.
+Libraries are automatically eligible for discount and free extended warranty.

 It depends on the number of products that are needed to serve the community and we try to be as accommodating as possible.
 If a library is committed to helping the community we can always work something out.